CAHPS Patient Narrative Elicitation Protocol

 Because of the sequential design of the questions, they are meant to be used together in the order specified.
 The CAHPS team does not recommend pulling out one or more of the questions for partial use or reordering the questions.

-In 2012, AHRQ began supporting research to develop a rigorous and structured approach to eliciting patients’ comments about their care through two grants: CAHPS IV and Building the Science of Public Reporting.
-The goal of this work has been to create a set of open-ended questions that will result in comments that meet the key criteria of being complete, balanced, meaningful, and representative.
+In 2012, AHRQ began supporting research on eliciting patients' comments about their care through two grants: CAHPS IV and Building the Science of Public Reporting.
+The goal of this work has been to develop a method for collecting patient narratives that is as scientifically grounded and rigorous as the CAHPS closed-ended questions that are used to gather standardized data on patient experience.
+To that end, the CAHPS team created a set of open-ended questions that results in comments that meet the key criteria of being complete, balanced, meaningful, and representative.

 Researchers affiliated with the Yale School of Public Health, RAND, and the University of Wisconsin-Madison worked collaboratively to develop and test open-ended survey items that could be incorporated into the CAHPS Clinician & Group Survey.
 The beta version of the Elicitation Protocol represents the results of this innovative research.